decred/dcrdevdocs/docs/core-blockchain-concepts/transactions/transaction-format.md

 Lock time    | The time when a transaction can be spent. (usually zero, in which case it has no effect)       | 4 bytes Expiry       | The block height at which the transaction expires and is no longer valid                       | 4 bytes

-### Bitcoin similarities

-Decred originally began as fork of the Bitcoin client [btcd](https://github.com/btcsuite/btcd), and its transaction format has similarities to Bitcoin's.
-However, to address some issues Bitcoin transactions had at the time, Decred implemented separate fields that allowed for script versioning and transaction immalleability.
-Bitcoin later added support for these features in the SegWit [soft fork](https://en.wikipedia.org/wiki/SegWit).
-However, to avoid a hard fork and preserve backwards compatibility, Bitcoin implemented these changes inside the signature scripts, not as separate fields.
-In this respect, Decred and Bitcoin transactions are conceptually similar, but differ somewhat in their implementation.

 ### Inputs

+An input is a reference to an unspent output from a previous transaction.
 In Decred, there are two types of transaction inputs: witness and non-witness.
-A non-witness transaction input is a reference to an unspent output (inputs spend previously-made outputs), and a sequence number.
+A non-witness transaction input is a reference to an unspent output
+(inputs spend previously-made outputs), and a sequence number.
 A witness transaction input contains the data necessary to prove that an output can be spent.